Cornwall restaurant handed new food hygiene rating | cornish-times.co.uk

 A Cornwall restaurant has been handed a new four-out-of-five food hygiene rating.

-Nepalese Gurkha Restaurant, a restaurant, cafe or canteen at 2 The Moor, Falmouth, Cornwall was given the score after assessment on June 14, the Food Standards Agency's website shows.
+The Thai Chef, a restaurant, cafe or canteen at Trelyn, 42 Fore Street, Copperhouse, Hayle was given the score after assessment on June 15, the Food Standards Agency's website shows.

 It means that of Cornwall's 1,544 restaurants, cafes and canteens with ratings, 1,276 (83%) have ratings of five and just two have zero ratings.